rarible/nft-license/README.md

 What follows is a partial summary of what we see as key features of the License, together with some notes about how we see the License fitting into NFT culture:

 * **The License and this announcement are not intended as legal advice.** The License is experimental, was prepared with attention to U.S. law only, and is predicated on a variety of stated and un-stated assumptions. **The License cannot be guaranteed to to be enforceable.** There is no attorney-client relationship between you and the drafters, and their interests may differ materially from yours.
 In the event that the License is used on an NFT platform such as Rarible, it is possible that the terms of service of such platform could conflict with the License, and the possible effects of such conflicts are complex and unpredictable.
+No guarantee is made of compatibility between these Licenses and Rarible's standard terms and conditions, and, in the event of any conflict, Rarible's standard terms and conditions will govern and prevail.

 * The License is optional.
 Artists may 'bring their own license' or be silent on licensing terms (which may result in an implied license, or no license, or some other unpredictable legal arrangement, depending on local laws and a variety of factors).